Muskantayal02/Power-Query-ETL-Projects/README.md

 **OUTCOME**

-- This project demonstrates real-world data handling proficiency using Power Query - from cleaning and merging messy datasets to automating reporting pipelines.
+- This project demonstrates hands-on data preparation proficiency using Power Query — efficiently cleaning, merging, and automating data pipelines.
-- It reflects hands-on ability to transform raw data into structured, analysis-ready outputs efficiently.
+- It reflects analytical and technical ability to transform raw, unstructured data into structured, decision-ready outputs for analysis and reporting.

 &nbsp;

 **FUTURE ENHANCEMENTS**